Ace Tone: History

 Ikutaro Kakehashi began learning practical mechanical engineering as a teenager, and found there was a demand for electronics repair in Japan following the end of World War II.
 After recovering from tuberculosis in 1954, he opened a goods store in Osaka and began assembling and repairing radios.
 He attempted to build an electric organ in the late 1950s from spares, including parts of an old reed organ, telephones and electronic components, and started a business in 1960, initially making amplifiers.
 He subsequently designed an organ that was sold by Matsushita.

 In 1964, Kakehashi designed his first hand playing electronic drum, the R1 Rhythm Ace, constructed from transistor circuitry.
 It was designed to be attached below the manuals on a home organ, and had six buttons that created a variety of percussion sounds.
-It was presented at that year's National Association of Music Merchants (NAMM).
+It was presented at that year's NAMM Show.
 However, it lacked automatic accompaniment and so was unsuccessful.

 In 1965, Ace Tone established a US distribution agreement with Sorkin.
-In 1967, the company introduced the Rhythm Ace FR-1, which allowed a variety of automatically-played popular rhythms with a variable tempo.
+In 1967, the company introduced the Rhythm Ace FR-1, which allowed a variety of automatically played popular rhythms with a variable tempo.
 It was commercially successful and led to partnership with the Hammond Organ Company, who added Ace Tone's rhythm units to its range of instruments.
 At the end of the 1960s, Ace Tone began manufacturing guitar effects boxes, such as fuzz which was modelled on an earlier Gibson model.